 2. Develop a routine for taking your medicines

 Ask your pharmacist whether medicines should be taken at a certain time of day or without food.
 Then create a daily habit.
 This might involve taking medicines with breakfast or right before bed.
 If you have problems fitting your medicines into your everyday life (work schedule, meals, activities) ask your healthcare provider for help or suggestions to make your medicine routine simpler to follow.

 3. Try pill boxes or blister packs

-Ask your pharmacist about aids to help you to take your medicines as prescribed, eg, example using pill boxes or blister packs.
+Ask your pharmacist about aids to help you to take your medicines as prescribed, eg, using pill boxes or blister packs.
 Read more about remembering to take your medicine.